epam/fonda/README.md

 1. Fonda **`.jar`** file
 2. **`src`** folder

-Please make sure `src` folder and `.jar` file are put in the same parental directory for proper usages.
+If the `src_scripts` option in global config is not set, please make sure `src` folder and `.jar` file are put in the same parental directory for proper usages.
 This is necessary because Fonda needs to call some external scripts from `src` folder (`python` and `R` subfolders) in some pipeline usages.
 For different pipeline utilities, the user needs to make sure the corresponding software prerequisites are properly installed before executing a specific Fonda pipeline.
 The user can check the required software and databases in the `global_config` files.

 ## Available workflows in Fonda